ankschoubey/old-blog/_posts/2022-05-21-need-for-executable-specification.md

 Automated test files, feature files solve this problem by allowing plugins can Cucumber to write automated tests.
 If the test passes, the scenario was implemented perfectly.

-If test doesn’t pass, then scenarios is failed
+If test doesn’t pass, then scenarios is failed.